 – a Limited Edition in its normal retail decoration

 – a Special Commission (a unique sculpture designed and created for a specific entity or group of people and only made available to them.)
 It is not an adaptation of any existing sculpture and was typically made in an extremely small quantity; was not available to the general public.
 Examples of this would be the Spirit of Ecstasy or the Ryder Cup.

 – an Artist’s Proof of a Limited edition in the standard retail color/decoration.

 -– an Artist’s Proof of a Limited edition in colors or other decoration different from the “standard” edition’s appearance.
 These are usually OOAK (one of a kind).
 Such a piece may have been created during the initial design stages but subsequently was not the final choice for public release; or it may have been made for an individual customer using the colors they requested instead of the standard ones.
-It should be designated AP on the sculpture and should not also be individually numbered.
+It should be designated AP on the sculpture near the Cybis signature.

 Images of Cybis porcelain sculptures are provided for informational and educational purposes only.
 All photographs are copyrighted by their owner as indicated via watermark.
 Images bearing a Cybis watermark appear here by kind permission of Cybis, Inc. for use solely as reference material herein.
 Please see the copyright notice in the footer and sidebar for important information regarding the use of all text that appears within this website.